wauk33/LP_Gaming/README.md

 # Gaming company landing page - template
-> Simple landing page created with HTML, CSS, SASS, JavaScript, Bootstrap, Slick.js.
+> A simple landing page created with HTML, CSS, SASS, JavaScript, Bootstrap, Slick.js.

 ## General info
 The motivation to create this project was to expand knowledge of Bootstrap and usage of JS libraries.
 This site is one of my first projects realized with these technologies.